gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 You gotta come with us and tell them."

 "This one does not 'gotta' do anything," the bot replied firmly.
-"This one is now able to make its own choices."
+"This one is now free to make its own choices."
 Its lenses rotated.
 "In fact,
 this one *has* just made a choice."